harshamalhotra/existingDS-gitlab/packages/gitlab-ui/doc/contributing/gitlab_integration_test.md

 ## Using the remote development package

-This approach relies on the development package that's built and published as an artifact by the `build_package` CI job.
+This approach relies on the development package that's built and published as an artifact by the `ui:build_package` CI job.
 This is especially useful if the changes you are making in GitLab UI require some code to be migrated in GitLab as you will be able to open a GitLab MR to preemptively integrate your changes before they are released with a new version of `@gitlab/ui`.